25 of the Best Hiking Gifts from $9.95 and Up

 The ONE watch to rule them all (for the most part). – Amazon Reviewer

 If you really want to get a great gift for a hiker, look no further.
 This watch does everything.
 Hikers can use it for navigation and tracking a hike, you can use it for biking, running, surfing, working out, anything.
 And it tells time, altitude, barometric pressure.
+AND IT HAS TOPO MAPS ON IT!
 There are literally thousands of things that this watch does.
 It’s the ultimate hiker’s tool.
+I have a full review here.